pauliacomi/pyGAPS/docs/manual/sqlitedb.rst

 Database methods
 ----------------

-A complete list of methods can be found in :ref:`reference <parsing-ref-sqlite>`
+A complete list of methods can be found in the :mod:`~pygaps.parsing.sqliteinterface` reference.

 .. _sqlite-manual-examples: